Are you thinking of choosing GoDaddy to build your website?

 GoDaddy Email and Marketing Review

-GoDaddy has a wide portfolio of email and marketing tools that you can use to grow your online business.
+GoDaddy has a wide portfolio of email services and marketing tools that you can use to grow your online business.

 - Email: Get a professional email address that matches your domain name starting at $1.99 per month per user.

-- Microsoft Office 365: Work from anywhere by connecting your email to Office 365 Online starting at $7.99 per month per user.
+- Microsoft Office 365: Work from anywhere by connecting your email hosting to Office 365 Online starting at $7.99 per month per user.